Production control (industrial relations): Yomiuri Shimbun case

 Workers at the Yomiuri Shimbun newspaper were the first to utilise the strategy of production control in postwar Japan, and popularised the tactic throughout the country.

 The newspaper was owned by Matsutarō Shōriki, a conservative who had close ties to the wartime Imperial Japanese state.
 As a result, workers at Yomiuri during the Second World War were responsible for omitting news unfavourable to the government, and eventually printing falsehoods in support of it.
 Shōriki endorsed this, and also implemented a highly authoritarian style of personnel management at the newspaper.

-After the war’s end, in October 1945 employees put together demands for better working conditions and for acceptance of responsibility for the war by company officials, both of which Shōriki rejected.
+After the war's end, in October 1945 employees put together demands for better working conditions and for acceptance of responsibility for the war by company officials, both of which Shōriki rejected.
 In response, a majority of the 1,875 workers at the newspaper protested for further demands including the resignation of all company officials including Shōriki on the grounds of war guilt, which he rejected, insisting that his authority must be absolute within the company.

 The Supreme Commander for the Allied Powers, or SCAP, which held ultimate political authority in Japan during the post-war occupation, prohibited newspaper workers from striking due to their important role in promoting Allied policy.
 In addition, striking risked the closure of the newspaper altogether, which Shōriki preferred to ceding control over it.
-Unable to strike, and unable to negotiate with Shōriki, the employees sought an alternative, and arrived at the idea of ‘production control’.
+Unable to strike, and unable to negotiate with Shōriki, the employees sought an alternative, and arrived at the idea of 'production control'.
 The workers were partly inspired by pre-war examples of French and Italian factory occupations.

 On 25 October 1945, workers took over the editing, printing, shipping, and distribution of the Yomiuri Shimbun.
-They set up a series of democratically elected ‘struggle committees’ and organised the workplace according to direct participatory democracy.
+They set up a series of democratically elected 'struggle committees' and organised the workplace according to direct participatory democracy.
 The newspaper under worker control took a progressive editorial stance, becoming the most left-leaning of the major Japanese newspapers.
 Its daily circulation increased up to nearly 1.7 million copies, and the struggle attracted the support of political parties the Japan Socialist Party and the Japanese Communist Party.

 In December, Shōriki was forced into arbitration.
 On 11 December, the workers and company reached a settlement, whereby Shōriki would resign and sell his controlling stake in the company; a permanent management council would be set up where management and employees were represented equally to consult on key issues; and workers won wage increases, union recognition, and recognition of collective bargaining rights.
-An editorial in the newspaper the next day declared that "the Yomiuri Shimbun has freed from this yoke of capital".
+An editorial in the newspaper the next day declared that "the Yomiuri Shimbun has been freed from this yoke of capital".

 Control was handed back from workers to management after this point, but employees continued to dominate the newspaper through the union and the management council.
-During the struggle and afterwards, the newspaper’s articles actively promoted the tactic of production control in their newspaper editorials, and supported other workers in their struggles, leading to the spread of the strategy to numerous other workplaces.
+During the struggle and afterwards, the newspaper's articles actively promoted the tactic of production control in their newspaper editorials, and supported other workers in their struggles, leading to the spread of the strategy to numerous other workplaces.